 - Organising a residential for all Year 6 children.

 - Holding class assemblies for parents throughout the year.

-- Hosting a range of Nativity and Christmas plays, Harvest Festival and end of year productions for Year 5 and 6.
+- Hosting a range of Nativity and Christmas plays, Harvest Festival and end of year productions for Year 6.

 - Celebrating children’s achievements during assemblies.

 - Working with St Johns Church, Canaan Trust, ASDA and other community groups.

 Please see individual curriculum pages for specific details on what we want all pupils to know and to be able to do, at different stages and ultimately by the time they leave school.